Back to top

 How to support a person living with Lewy body dementia

 A person living with dementia with Lewy body disease is often described as being in a muddle or in a state of confusion.
+To help support a person living with this disease, the following tips may be helpful.

 • Encourage the person to ask for assistance and develop strategies to ensure important tasks are completed.